banesullivan/banesullivan/site/publications.rst

 Presentations
 =============

+* **AGU 2020** - Presentation at the American Geophysical Union's Fall 2020 Meeting. *Title:* `Resonant HPC: Open Source Pre- and Post-Processing in the HPC environment using Jupyter and ParaView <https://agu.confex.com/agu/fm20/meetingapp.cgi/Paper/768009>`_

 * **AGU 2018** - Poster presentation and lightning talk at the American Geophysical Union's Fall 2018 Meeting. *Title:* `PVGeo: an open-source Python package for geoscientific visualization in VTK and ParaView <https://www.essoar.org/doi/abs/10.1002/essoar.10500751.1>`_

 * **GRADS 2018** - 1st Place Oral Presenter in the Geophysics Session of the Graduate Research and Discovery Symposium @ Mines in April 2018. *Title: Illuminating the Value of Geophysical Imaging Through Visualization and Virtual Reality*